In the Press: Macri School of Music

 “I get to see my students grow, and progress in both life and in music, it’s rewarding,” Macri, who enjoys playing jazz and rock music on his guitar, said.
 His love of teaching and his passion for music makes for a comparable combination for a career, and he said he just enjoys teaching different students and being able to see what they are eventually able to do.

 “As much as I give to them, I get back from them,” he said, adding that most of his students will continue with music throughout their lives, in some shape or form.

 “Just seeing the joy music brings to them, reminds me of how much I love music,” he said, adding that he has students who range in age from 7 to 78 years-old, and they all share the joy of music.
 Macri said a question he is frequently asked is, “Am I too old?”
 He said every time he replies, “you’re never too old to start.”

-Macri School Of Music Named "Best Place To Take Music Lessons" For A Second Straight Year In CTNow Best Of Hartford Readers Poll
+Macri School Of Music Named "Best Place To Take Music Lessons" For A Fourth Year In CTNow Best Of Hartford Readers Poll

 Best Of Readers' Poll

 Macri School Of Music has been named one of the best places to take music lessons for a second straight year in the Hartford Readers Poll by CTNow/Hartford Advocate.
 Their music lesson programs are regarded as one of the best in the state of Connecticut.

 New Britain Herald by Scott Whipple

 If you believe the only way to learn how to play an instrument is from a musty music book, while you pick out chords to “Mary Had a Little Lamb,” you won’t want to enroll at the Macri School Of Music.